Sumeets-Code/UBlock/docs/README.md

 - **Immutable Blockchain Ledger** – Ensures that evidence records cannot be altered or deleted.
 - **Decentralized Storage with IPFS** – Stores large files securely and makes them accessible only to authorized personnel.
 - **Intruder Detection** – Captures photos upon unauthorized access attempts.
-- **AI/ML Criminal Record Check** – Uses facial recognition to match intruder photos with a criminal database and Face Lock feature.
+- **AI/ML Criminal Record Check** – Uses facial recognition to match intruder photos with a criminal database.
 - **Real-Time Alerts** – Notifies security authorities in case of a security breach.
 - **Role-Based Access Control** – Only authorized users can view or upload evidence.